Samsung/tizen-docs/docs/application/dotnet/guides/nui/text.md

 The `TextField` class can substitute the input text using the `HiddenInputSettings` property.

-To set the `HiddenInputSettings` for detail options, you can use [HiddenInputProperty](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.HiddenInputProperty.html) and [HiddenInputModeType](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.HiddenInputModeType.html).
+To set the `HiddenInputSettings` for detailed options, you can use [HiddenInputProperty](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.HiddenInputProperty.html) and [HiddenInputModeType](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.HiddenInputModeType.html).

 The following example illustrates how to use the `HiddenInputSettings` property in a `TextField`: